LEAF’s Accountability Project looks at how to hold governments accountable for taking steps to end gender-based violence in Canada.

 What does accountability look like?

 There are different approaches and models to promoting accountability for ending gender-based violence.
 The Mass Casualty Commission has recommended the creation of an independent and impartial gender-based violence commissioner.
 Australia has a Domestic, Family and Sexual Violence Commission.
-We’ll look at these and other approaches in thinking through what could work in Canada.
+We considered these and other approaches in thinking through what could work in Canada.

-We have an Advisory Committee made up of advocates, service providers, and community representatives with expertise in responding to gender-based violence.
+We had an Advisory Committee made up of 18 advocates, service providers, and community representatives with expertise in responding to gender-based violence.

-Amanda Dale will be leading the research and consultation process.
+Amanda Dale led the research and consultation process.

 What happens next?